hack3rs.ca network-security

 2. Choosing Scan Techniques Safely

-Host discovery, TCP SYN scans, service/version detection, and targeted NSE scripts can each be useful, but they have different performance and compatibility impacts.
-Legacy or embedded systems may react poorly to aggressive scans.
+Host discovery, TCP SYN scans, service and version detection, and NSE scripts each carry different performance and compatibility tradeoffs.
+Legacy systems, embedded devices, OT equipment, and appliances may react poorly to aggressive scan options.
+Run those against a test host first, not production.

-Tune timing, parallelism, and retries based on network conditions and asset criticality.
-A slower, accurate scan during a maintenance window is often better than a fast scan that causes uncertainty or disruption.
+Tune timing, parallelism, and retry settings based on network conditions and how tolerant the target systems are.
+A slower, accurate scan during a scheduled maintenance window is more useful than a fast scan that creates ambiguity or causes disruption.

-Validate surprising results with a second method (manual connection tests, application logs, firewall logs) before escalating findings.
+Validate surprising findings with a second method — a manual connection test, a check in the application logs, or a firewall review — before escalating a result to remediation teams.

 Normal Behavior